David Toshevski

-David Toshevski (Давид Тошевски; born 16 July 2001) is a Macedonian professional footballer who plays as a striker for Belgian Pro League club Dender and the North Macedonia national team.
+David Toshevski (Давид Тошевски; born 16 July 2001) is a Macedonian professional footballer who plays as a striker for Challenger Pro League club Dender and the North Macedonia national team.

 Club career

 On 7 July 2020, he signed a five-year contract with Russian Premier League club FC Rostov.
 He made his debut in the Russian Premier League for Rostov on 15 August 2020 in a game against FC Zenit Saint Petersburg.

 On 23 February 2021, he was loaned to Russian Premier League club FC Tambov until the end of the 2020–21 season.

 On 31 August 2021, he moved to Polish club Górnik Zabrze on loan for the 2021–22 season, with an option to buy.
 On 18 February 2022, the loan was terminated early.

 On the next day, Toshevski joined Zemplín Michalovce in Slovakia on loan until the end of 2022.
 He debuted for Zemplín on 19 February 2022 in an away fixture at pod Dubňom against Žilina.
 Toshevski came on in the second half to replace Dimitris Popovits with the final score already set at 2–0, following first professional goal by Mario Sauer.

 On 7 September 2023, Toshevski's contract with Rostov was terminated by mutual consent.

 On 31 January 2024, Toshevski signed for Austrian Bundesliga club Austria Klagenfurt.
 He immediately joined Croatian partner club Šibenik on loan for the remainder of the season.